 But when there are fresh peaches in the house, I make this peaches and cream cake.
-With a cream cheese layer and cinnamon sugar topping, you’re sure to love it too!
+With a cream cheese layer and cinnamon sugar topping, you’re sure to love it too.

-What you’ll love about this cake:
+Why you’ll love this peaches and cream cake:

 sweet peaches (use canned, fresh or frozen)